barvch/generador-de-sandbox/recursos/UserManual/README.md

 >   - Type.
 >   - Name.

 * **Custom ISO creation**.
 In this step, the ISO file specified by user is mounted in host and unattended files are customized and loaded within.
-The tool for ISO creation depends of each operating system:
+The tool for the ISO creation depends of each operating system:

-    - Windows.
-DISM.
+    - *Windows*: DISM.
-    - Linux/Unix. mkisofs.
+    - *Linux/Unix and FortiOS*: mkisofs.

 > Data that are set within unattended files:
 > * General data: